 Your Wi-Fi router may offer a feature to track data.
 It may be called ‘traffic use’, ‘traffic meter’, ‘internet usage’ or similar.
 This is the best option if you can't monitor usage via your ISP, because it will measure data use for your entire home network.

 There are also third party programs you install onto a computer to monitor bandwidth.
 These are usually free and easy to use, but will only monitor traffic on the device it is installed on, not your entire network.
 But if you only have one computer, these will work fine.
-Some recommended tools include BitMeter OS, NetWorx or GlassWire (Networx can monitor an entire network but takes some configuration).
+Some recommended tools include BitMeter OS, NetWorx or GlassWire (Networx can monitor an entire network but requires some configuration and technical knowledge).

 Another thing to note about using third party data meter tools: if you use a program to monitor bandwidth usage as part of a dispute with your provider their findings will often not be accepted by your ISP.